 May is Asian Pacific American Heritage Month (APAHM), an annual tribute to the Asians and Pacific Islanders who’ve helped to shape and enrich our country.
 Asians have a long, rich history in California, dating back to the Gold Rush days, and today, the state’s Asian population is the largest in the United States.
 With roots in China, Japan, the Philippines, Korea, Vietnam, Thailand, and many other regions, California’s Asian residents have helped make California one of the most culturally diverse and vibrant states in the nation.

-In celebration of APAHM, Sacramento’s California Museum is presenting free virtual programs highlighting the pathways, struggles, and successes of Asian Americans in California.
-Likewise, many cities will host their own APAHM events throughout the month, including film festivals, museum exhibits, and musical performances.
+In celebration of APAHM, the Herbst Theater in San Francisco is kicked things off on May 4 by hosting the Asian Pacific American Heritage Awards.
+Later in the month, the Asian Art Museum is presenting talks, performances, cooking demonstrations, and art activities highlighting the pathways, struggles, and successes of Asian Americans in California.
+Likewise, many cities will host their own APAHM events throughout the month; check their site for the latest.

 Now is also the perfect time to show support for California’s Asian-owned businesses, notes Pat Fong Kushida, president and CEO at the CalAsian Chamber of Commerce in Sacramento.
-“AAPI-owned businesses have been disproportionately impacted by the pandemic,” she says, due to closures, lack of access to government aid, and language barriers.
-“With 3,800 anti-Asian hate incidents reported since March 2020, we are asking people to stand in solidarity with communities and support our AAPI-owned businesses.”
+“AAPI-owned businesses have been disproportionately impacted by the pandemic,” she says, due to closures, lack of access to government aid, and language barriers, not to mention the massive spike in the number anti-Asian hate incidents nationwide.
+“We are asking people to stand in solidarity with communities and support our AAPI-owned businesses.”

 With so many incredible Asian-owned businesses across the state, we couldn’t possibly list them all.
 To get you started, here are 15 restaurants, wineries, shops, and hotels that are well worth a visit this May, and beyond.